-- Every two years the active membership has the option to ratify or alter these by-laws at the last meeting of the year.
+- Active members have the option to propose to alter these by-laws at any time.
 This assumes any changes won’t conflict with Parks regulations or conflict with the mission of the Sara Roosevelt Park Coalition.

-- Changes can be made by a majority vote of the membership.
+- Changes can be made by a majority vote of active members.

-- Process by which a leader can be removed: by a majority vote of the general membership of Full Members.
+- Process by which someone can be removed from the organization.
+A majority vote of the active members.
 Reasons for removal (below).

 Reasons for removal:

-- Destructive behavior towards Sara Roosevelt Park, the Coalition membership or leaders of the Sara Roosevelt Park Coalition cannot be tolerated.
+- Destructive behavior towards Sara Roosevelt Park, the Coalition membership, or its leaders.
 Lively interaction, rigorous debate on policies and programs, disagreements or challenges on policy and constructive feedback is welcomed and encouraged, deliberate attacks on individuals, the group, or the Park are not.
-We will disagree at times but our goal is to work to come to just resolutions of any conflict.
+We will disagree at times, but our goal is to work to come to just resolutions in any conflict.

 - Failure to abide by the Sara Roosevelt Park Coalition guidelines and/or Parks regulations.

-Members who wish to resign from the Coalition should do so in writing (email is fine and will be forwarded to the group).
+Members who wish to resign from the Coalition may do so at any time.